 Also included is some protective archery gear:

-A finger tab to keep the fingers save and an arm guard which will prevent the bowstring from hitting the lower arm of the archer.
+A finger tab to keep the fingers safe and an arm guard that will prevent the bowstring from hitting the lower arm of the archer.

 The sight is really very basic!

 Don’t expect anything fancy, but it can help your kid to aim better than without one.

 This is a four-year-old boy having fun with the Bear Archery Scout Compound Bow.

 Of course, his technique is not very good yet, and the draw length of the bow is too long for him, but he is enjoying himself and therefore has a great start with archery

 I absolutely like what you get for your money here.

 Everything your child needs to get started with archery is included.

 You just need something to shoot at, so here is a great target for this bow.